Tuesday, October 22nd, 2013 by Tim Lanoue

 The first characteristic we need to spot would be the trend of the asset.
 Is the graph displaying a strong uptrend, downtrend or neutral trend?
 If you are working with a shorter time frame ideally you want to use a more volatile asset because reversals and breakouts are more prone to happen.
 The second factor we look for would be if the direction of the asset is slowing down or not, is it peaking or bottoming out?
 Next, when we think the reversal is going to take place we need to wait for our indicating candle to close and wait for a candle of the opposite color to appear then we place our trade.
 We wait for the candle of the opposite color to appear as a confirmation that the trend of the asset is more than likely changing directions.

-Trading reversals and breakouts is a relatively easy strategy and is easy to use.
-This is a great strategy to use and can be helpful in your trading arsenal.
-This strategy is good by itself but can be bettered if combined with other indicators like Fibonacci arcs, EMAs, or true volume.
+Trading reversals and breakouts is a relatively easy trading pattern and is easy to use.
+This is a great trading pattern to use and can be helpful in your trading arsenal.
+This trading pattern is good by itself but can be bettered if combined with other indicators like Fibonacci arcs, EMAs, or true volume.